 Regardless of specialized concentration, Convergence Media students develop diverse media skills through participation in multiple media platforms.
 Students will find the proper place to develop their media skills through:

 Known as “the voice of Louisiana Christian University,” KZLC is a low power, educational radio station that broadcasts 24 hours per day, seven days a week.
 Participation is open to all students to serve as DJs, announcers, and programmers.
 Additionally, Convergence Media students have ample opportunities to learn how to do radio news, as well as play-by-play for LC Wildcats sporting events.
 Follow KZLC on Facebook, Twitter, and Instagram.

 In keeping with an ever-changing media landscape, in 2009 we transitioned away from a traditional print newspaper to an online news platform, lcwildcatsmedia.press.
 Written, edited, and published by student staff members, under the direction of a faculty adviser, our website provides a laboratory experience for the development of journalistic skills.
 Follow Wildcats Media on Facebook, Twitter, and Instagram.
 For more information, call (318) 487-7496.

 Throughout the entire academic year, the Wildcat Weekly Minute is played before Thursday morning chapel services to give a glance of events occurring on the LC campus.
 Speaking of chapel, ours is recorded each week by a team of students running multiple cameras, audio, Pro-presenter and other broadcast components.

-Louisiana College now streams over the Internet key sporting events including all LC home football games.
+Louisiana Christian University now streams over the Internet key sporting events including all LC home football games.
 Select soccer, basketball, baseball and softball webcasts are streamed as well.
 Students serve as the broadcast team by running cameras and other components of a multi-camera broadcast.